-Since the Staples Center is itself a prime venue for concerts, one might ask why they wanted to build a smaller theatre right next door.
-But that smaller size is the key.
+Since the Staples Center is itself a prime venue for large concerts, one might ask why they wanted to build a smaller theatre right next door.
+But that smaller size was the key.

-At first, it would seem odd that someone would invest $120 million to build yet another theatre in the already crowded L.A. market.
+At first, it might seem odd that someone would invest $120 million to build yet another theatre in the already crowded L.A. market.

 So why build another theatre?

 The answer is that a lot of people are sold on the coming renaissance of downtown Los Angeles.

 After decades of languishing as a virtual ghost town on weekends and nights (when the workers go home), riddled with homeless panhandlers from the nearby Skid Row, downtown L.A. is finally starting to make a serious comeback.
 Disney Hall and the new Cathedral helped renew interest in downtown.
 And now the old brownstones and warehouses are being transformed into trendy lofts, as downtown becomes more residential.
 New restaurants are opening, new office towers being built...

 To a lot of people, it looks like downtown is about to catch fire.
 There have been so may false starts in the past that a "Cry Wolf" reaction is normal, but this time the long-heralded downtown rebirth may well be the real thing.

 The Microsoft Theatre is just one part of this huge, 27-acre project, that includes restaurants, nightclubs, an ESPN studio/broadcast center, the Grammy museum, movie theatres, and a 54-floor tower housing both posh Ritz-Carlton condos and a J.W.
 Marriott hotel (plus the largest ballroom in Southern California).
 The Conga Room will also move to the new center.
 All of which seems certain to benefit the adjacent Los Angeles Convention Center.

 To see a list of upcoming shows at the Microsoft Theater, click here.